AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 private static final String PROP_SERVICE_PASSWORD = "password";
 ```

-SonarQube will then raise a blocker vulnerability.
-But after reviewing the code, you recognize that this is not a vulnerability and can annotate the code with the appropriate rule ID.
+SonarQube then raises a blocker vulnerability.
+But after reviewing the code, you recognize that this issue is not a vulnerability and can annotate the code with the appropriate rule ID.

 ```java
 @SuppressWarnings("squid:S2068")